bp/resqpy/README.md

 you the ability to work with reservoir models programmatically, without having to know the details of the RESQML standard.

-resqpy is written and maintained by bp, and is made available under the MIT license as a contribution to the open-source community.
+The package is written and maintained by bp, and is made available under the MIT license as a contribution to the open-source community.

-Resqpy was created by Andy Beer.
+resqpy was created by Andy Beer.
 For enquires about resqpy, please contact Nathan Lane (Nathan.Lane@bp.com)

 ### Documentation